 Ali spent his early days training at the 5th Street Gym in Miami, Florida.
+Surprisingly, Ali relied on calisthenic training more than weight lifting.
 Jumping rope was a staple part of his workout, with around 10-20 dedicated minutes.
-He was considered one of the best jump ropers in boxing and believed it aided his quickness in the ring.
+Many considered him to be one of the best jump ropers in boxing and believed that it aided his quickness in the ring.

 Ali strived to pray five times a day to abide by his Islamic faith, but typically averaged twice a day – once at dawn and a second time at dusk.
 In keeping with his religion, he would be sure to shower each time before prayer to make sure he was clean from head to toe.
 His favorite downtime activity was watching TV.
 He loved watching his old fights, especially the Thrilla in Manilla and Rumble in the Jungle.
 Other times he would opt for baseball or basketball games.